 Brown Leaf Tips

-If your plant’s leaves look healthy but you notice brown tips, you’ll want to investigate a few things.
+If your plant’s leaves look healthy but notice brown tips, you’ll want to investigate a few things.

 First, take a look at the humidity.
 If the air is very dry, the leaf tips may brown.